Complete guide on how to register for your NIN through the NIMC online portal in Nigeria in 2025

 1. Visit the NIMC pre-enrolment portal.

-2. Click on "Pre-Enrolment Portal" and complete the NIMC online registration form with accurate information.
+2. Click on "Pre-Enrolment Portal" and complete the NIMC online registration form using your personal details.
+You can also do your NIN registration online with BVN for faster verification.

 3. After submitting the form, download and print your Pre-Enrolment Slip.
 This contains a 2D barcode and a tracking ID.